 Technologies such as micro channel coating, nano-patterning, and microencapsulation customers have used functionalized plasma polymers to improve the quality of their products.

-Learn MoreIf you are looking to treat your products in house, we offer a variety of plasma systems.
+Learn MoreIf you are looking to treat your products in house, we offer a variety of vacuum and atmospheric plasma systems.
 Our BT-Tumbler is especially useful for treating a large number of small products.

 If you are interested in the environmental, financial, and safety benefits of using plasma polymerization for your products, click on live chat or call us at 775-883-1336.